lenstronomy/lenstronomy/Paper/paper.md

 # Background

 Gravitational lensing displaces the observed positions and distorts the shapes of apparent objects on the sky due to intervening inhomogeneous matter along the line of sight.
 Strong gravitational lensing describes the regime where the background source, such as a galaxy or quasar, is lensed by a massive foreground object, such as another galaxy or cluster of galaxies, to produce multiple images of itself in a highly distorted manner.
-Figure \autoref{fig:example} illustrates such a process from the intrinsic galaxy to the data product at hand, including the lensing distortions, effects of the instrument, observational conditions and noise.
+The top row of \autoref{fig:example} illustrates such a process from the intrinsic galaxy to the data product at hand, including the lensing distortions, effects of the instrument, observational conditions and noise.

 Analyses of strong gravitational lensing have provided a wealth of key insights into cosmology and astrophysics.
-For example, relative time delays of multiply imaged variable sources provided precision measurements on the expansion rate of the Universe [@Wong:2020, @Shajib:2020strides, @Birrer:2020tdcosmoiv].
-Small scale distortions in the lensing signal of resolved sources [@Vegetti:2012, @Hezaveh:2016, @Birrer:2017] and unresolved flux ratios [@Gilman:2020, @Hsueh:2020] constrain the nature of dark matter.
-Combined strong lensing and kinematic observables constrain the formation and evolution of galaxies [@Sonnenfeld:2015, @Shajib:2021slacs], and the magnification effect provides an otherwise inaccessible angle on the early universe [@Zheng:2012, @Cava:2018].
+For example, relative time delays of multiply imaged variable sources provided precision measurements on the expansion rate of the Universe [@Wong:2020; @Shajib:2020strides; @Birrer:2020tdcosmoiv].
+Small scale distortions in the lensing signal of resolved sources [@Vegetti:2012; @Hezaveh:2016; @Birrer:2017] and unresolved flux ratios [@Gilman:2020; @Hsueh:2020] constrain the nature of dark matter.
+Combined strong lensing and kinematic observables constrain the formation and evolution of galaxies [@Sonnenfeld:2015; @Shajib:2021slacs], and the magnification effect provides an otherwise inaccessible angle on the early universe [@Zheng:2012; @Cava:2018].